McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.4.0

 - **Change**: Creation of customized stylesheets was simplified down to only contain the CSS variables.
 Everything else can and should be deleted from your custom stylesheet to assure everything works fine.
 For the predefined stylesheet variants, this change is already included.
-The [documentation]({{%relref "basics/customization/#mine-variant" %}}) was adjusted accordingly.

 - **New**: Hidden pages are displayed by default in their according tags page.
 You can now turn off this behavior by setting `disableTagHiddenPages=true` in your `config.toml`.